Maryland Name Change: A Complete How-To Guide

 Marriage is the most common way to change your name.

-In Maryland, you may change your name after marriage using your marriage certificate.
-This works whether you're the husband, wife, or half of a same-sex couple.
+Maryland law allows you to change your name after marriage using your marriage certificate.
+This works for men, women, and same-sex couples.

-Use a certified copy of your certificate to change your name on your social security card, driver's license, and passport; and with banks, creditors, places of work, etc.
+You must only use a certified copy (i.e., not a photocopy) of your marriage certificate to change your name on your social security card, MVA driver's license, and passport.

-There's no special Maryland rule for name change.
-Your options are straightforward and suits most use-cases.
+There is no special Maryland-specific rule for name change.
+Your options are plain and suits common use-cases.
 Sought-after name changes include:

 1. Hyphenate both last names